sunshine0523/Mi-Freeform/README.md

 <img src="https://raw.githubusercontent.com/sunshine0523/Mi-FreeForm/master/app/src/main/res/mipmap/ic_launcher.png" width="100"/>

 Mi-FreeForm is an APP that is activated through Shizuku/Sui and can display most apps in the form of freeform.
 Current support:
-- Open the favorites app in freeform mode through the global sidebar
+- Open the favorites app in small window mode through the global sidebar
 - Open the favorites app with resident notifications
 - Open the favorites app with a tile
 - Make the APP that sends notifications open in freeform mode